|

 I tried to live as heterosexual, I looked at adult porn and had sex with my wife.
 Looking back it was all nothing more than a theater.
 It didn’t satisfy and they must understand that situation.
 So to get out and get happy like I am now means to accept what you are and try to find ways to speak to us.
 Come with questions you have, you’re not a monster, you’re just a person like any other, one who has a sexual feeling and the only difficulty is some people don’t like that.

-Meg: And I think that this process of accepting who you are is how we’ve come up with so many different words and names and labels for it as we discussed earlier because I think it helps people to realize “Ok, this is what an actual pedophile is”.
+MEG: And I think that this process of accepting who you are is how we’ve come up with so many different words and names and labels for it as we discussed earlier because I think it helps people to realize “Ok, this is what an actual pedophile is”.
 You know, scientifically if you will, and this is what a minor-atracted person is, and this is what an exclusive minor-attracted person is, and non-exclusive minor-attracted is, I think it’s in our nature to create these labels so that people can go through that process of acceptance.

 Evert: Of course.
 But one thing that’s also very difficult is when I speak to a heterosexual they will listen with their heterosexual background, they will see everything from the side of a heterosexual.
 And if I talk about my feelings to a peer I don’t need much words.
 He immediately understands.
 And that’s why they must seek out peers.
 You can’t explain it to a normal heterosexual.
 Certainly not a few haven’t reached the situation of putting your feelings in words.

-Meg: What I do think is that people that have this sense of support, more often are able to accept what’s going on inside them and talk about it and be more aware, as you’ve mentioned.
+MEG: What I do think is that people that have this sense of support, more often are able to accept what’s going on inside them and talk about it and be more aware, as you’ve mentioned.
 Be more aware of what’s going on inside them and how they can control their thoughts and their behaviors and their emotions to a degree.

 Evert: Actually, you have build up a motivation not to harm children.
 And when you’re confused you don’t have that motivation, it’s broken into pieces.
 So you have to repair it, and you have to have a clear view in life about how you want to live your life as pedophile or as a minor-attracted person.

-Meg: This podcast, I do appreciate you sharing so much about your story and your vision and mission and purpose going forward as an advocate for nomaps and as a peer, really, to anybody that’s experiencing these feelings so that they can feel like they’re not alone and I think that drives and definitely contributes to our purpose which was to truly bring light to those in the dark, and so in closing I just wonder if there is anything else that you want to share, not only to maps out there but to the world, about this topic.
+MEG: This podcast, I do appreciate you sharing so much about your story and your vision and mission and purpose going forward as an advocate for nomaps and as a peer, really, to anybody that’s experiencing these feelings so that they can feel like they’re not alone and I think that drives and definitely contributes to our purpose which was to truly bring light to those in the dark, and so in closing I just wonder if there is anything else that you want to share, not only to maps out there but to the world, about this topic.
 As we seek to bring light to those in the dark.

 Evert: Well, I want to state one thing also, because it also is important about the situation.
 We as map activists, I don’t really think I’m an activist but I’m speaking out, we are always told that we want to be part of the LGBT community.